 News organisations do not own the news any more.
 They can validate information, analyse it, explain it, and they can help the public find what they need to know.

 But they no longer control or decide what the public know.
 It is a major restructuring of the relationship between public and media.
+But it will affect politics and policy as well.

 People can now address politicians directly, and politicians can reach the public without going through the media any more.
 Public discourse is becoming unmediated.